syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Columns.md

 ## Text alignment

-You can align both content and header text of particular column using `text-align` property.
-There are four possible ways to align content and header text of column, they are
+The content and header text of a particular column can be aligned using the `text-align` property.
+There are four possible ways to align content and header text of column, they are as follows.

 1. Right
 2. Left
 3. Center
 4. Justify

 N> 1.
-For `text-align` property you can assign `enum` value (`TextAlign.Right`).
+For the `text-align` property, `enum` value (`TextAlign.Right`) can be assigned.
 N> 2.
 The `text-align` property will affect both content and header text of the grid.

 The following code example describes the above behavior.